-As reported by Turquoise Hill, overall construction of the first phase of the Oyu Tolgoi project (the Southern Oyu open pits) was essentially complete at the end of 2012.
+As reported by Turquoise Hill, overall construction of the first phase of the Oyu Tolgoi project (OTLLC's Southern Oyu open pits) was essentially complete at the end of 2012.
 First ore was processed through the concentrator on January 2, 2013 and production of the first copper-gold concentrate followed on January 31, 2013.
 The first shipment of copper concentrate was sent to customers in China on July 9, 2013.
 On October 14, 2013, Turquoise Hill reported that the concentrator was operating at name-plate capacity of approximately 100,000 tonnes of ore processed per day.
-On October 14, 2014, Turquoise Hill announced that Oyu Tolgoi had produced 98,200 tonnes of copper in concentrate and 311,000 ounces of gold in concentrate during the first nine months of 2014 and is expected to produce between 135,000 and 150,000 tonnes of copper in concentrates and 550,000 to 600,000 ounces of gold in concentrates in 2014.

 As reported by Turquoise Hill, on April 17, 2013, Rio Tinto signed commitment letters with 15 global banks that locked in pricing and terms for long-term project financing for Oyu Tolgoi.
 On July 28, 2013, following receipt of notification from the Government of Mongolia that project financing for the Oyu Tolgoi underground mine would require approval by the Mongolian Parliament, Turquoise Hill announced that funding and all work on the underground development of Oyu Tolgoi would be delayed.
 On August 12, 2013, development of the underground mine, including Lift 1 of the Entrée-OTLLC Joint Venture's Hugo North Extension deposit, was suspended.
-However, Turquoise Hill reported that the feasibility study for expansion of the Oyu Tolgoi mine was ongoing, and expected to be completed in the first half of 2014.
+However, Turquoise Hill reported that the feasibility study for expansion of the Oyu Tolgoi mine was ongoing.

 On September 22, 2014, Turquoise Hill announced that the 2014 Oyu Tolgoi Feasibility Study ("OTFS14") has been finalized and presented to the board of directors of OTLLC.
 The OTFS14 contains two production cases - the 2014 Reserve Case and the 2014 Life of Mine (LOM) Case.
-The OTFS14 is subject to approval by OTLLC's shareholders and the Mongolian Minerals Counsel.
+The OTFS14 is subject to approval by OTLLC's shareholders and the Mongolian Minerals Council.

-On November 10, 2014, Turquoise Hill announced that they continue to engage with the proposed project financing lender group and has kept both the international financial institutions and the commercial banks informed of the status of discussions with the Government of Mongolia.
+On November 10, 2014, Turquoise Hill announced that it continues to engage with the proposed project financing lender group and has kept both the international financial institutions and the commercial banks informed of the status of discussions with the Government of Mongolia.
 The commitments from the commercial bank consortium formally expired on September 30, 2014.
 Timing of any lender commitment extension requests will be determined when definitive progress or resolution has been made on the shareholder matters.
 The lending group continues to be supportive of Oyu Tolgoi project finance and current indications are that a suitable project financing package would be available upon resolution of the shareholder matters; however this is not guaranteed.